Mastering the RFI Format: Essential Tips and Free Templates for Effective Information Requests

 1. Purpose Statement (Context Block)

 State explicitly why you're gathering information and how it will be used.
-Vendors who understand the downstream decision process provide 2.3x more detailed responses, based on our analysis of 12,000+ RFI exchanges.
+Vendors who understand the downstream decision process provide more detailed and relevant responses.

 2. Specific Information Requirements